Elmhurst offers a variety of special features to help you build your skills, gain valuable experience, and make connections.

 All writing courses are scheduled in the English department's computerized classrooms to enhance writing instruction with current software technologies.
 The Writing Center, located in the Frick Center, provides additional writing support for all students.
 Stipends are offered for travel study or independent research from funds provided by the Swords family.

-Up to five students each term travel to Oxford to study at the university’s Centre for Medieval and Renaissance Studies.
+Up to five students each term travel to Oxford to study through the Middlebury College-CMRS Oxford Humanities Program.
 Occasional January Term courses take students to Oxford and other places, including Greece and London.
 Closer to home, students sometimes present their own work or accompany faculty members to conferences such as the Midwest Modern Language Association and the Undergraduate Conference on English Language and Literature.